kartikvashistha/zed-ansible/README.md

 A WIP Ansible LSP Extension for the Zed editor.

->[!NOTE]
->Highlighting has been temporarily disabled due to a memory leak issue.
-To keep up-to date on when highlighting will be re-enabled, please follow the issue [here](https://github.com/kartikvashistha/zed-ansible/issues/2).

 ## Recomended Settings

 For the best experience, it is recommended to add the following configuration under Zed's global settings: